28 October 2021 (updated 1 December 2021)

 The boards of Edenhope and District Memorial Hospital, Stawell Regional Health, Wimmera Health Care Group and Ballarat Health Services today welcomed the Victorian Government’s approval for the health services to come together as one.

-The new health service called Grampians Health will officially commence on 1 November 2021, following years of strong collaboration and close partnerships between the four health services.
+The new health service called Grampians Health commenced on 1 November 2021, following years of strong collaboration and close partnerships between the four health services.

-Dale Fraser, CEO of Ballarat Health Services, will now take on the role as interim CEO for Grampians Health for the first six months.
+Dale Fraser, CEO of Ballarat Health Services, is interim CEO for Grampians Health for the first six months.
 He said staff and the community can expect steady, consistent leadership from day one, with local teams focusing on addressing the evolving needs of COVID-19.

 “Having grown up in Horsham, I’m excited to lead this transition to Grampians Health, a health service with the scale and commitment to shape a better health system for all parts of the Grampians,” he said.